Vishal-Jaiswal-ji/Java-basics/README.md

 # Java-basics
-This is a java core Programming
+There is a basic java program for beginners